 Ayshea Brough (Lieutenant Ayshea Johnson)

 Lt.
 Ayshea Johnson is a SHADO headquarters officer, She mainly wanders around holding a clipboard and looking beautiful.

 Ayshea began acting in 1958.
 Her biggest role certainly was UFO, but she made several appearances as herself, including on her own pop show, Lift Off with Ayshea, in 1969 which ran for six years.
-That’s because she’s more of a pop singer than an actress, much more consistently releasing singles throughout the ’60s and ’70s.
+That’s because she’s more of a pop singer than an actress, consistently releasing singles throughout the ’60s and ’70s.
 She also was a regular on quiz shows such as The Golden Shot and Celebrity Squares.

 Ayseha built up a pretty large following for her live cabaret performances, and even represented Great Britain at the World Popular Song Festival in Tokyo with a song written for her by Elton John, called “The Flowers Will Never Die.”
-Ayshea moved to Los Angeles and appeared in movies like Gotcha in 1985, and she married the CBS Sportsline founder Mike Levy.
-Beverly Hills became her home for many years and she became a Beverly Hills socialite and ran a property development and interior design business.
+Ayshea moved to Los Angeles and appeared in movies like Gotcha in 1985, and she married CBS Sportsline founder Mike Levy.
+Beverly Hills became her home for many years and she became a Beverly Hills socialite as well as ran a property development and interior design business.